yale-cpsc-223/pset-hookbook-1/README.md

 In this case only the *last* value for a particular label must be persisted in the pirate's profile.
     > **Note**: Skills are an exception to this, in that *every* listed skill must be persisted to the pirate's profile
 * There may be duplicate skills listed for a given pirate.
-In this case, only *one instance* of each skill must be persisted in the pirate's profile.
+In this case, duplicate skills are to be interpreted as increased expertise by that pirate in that skill (the number of occurences of a particular skill is that skill's "rating"), and the rating of a skill must be persisted in the pirate's profile.
 * Not all pirates with a profile will be party to a pirate/captain pair
 * A pirate may be on the left-hand side of several pirate/captain pairs.
 In this case only the *last* appearance of a pirate on the left-hand side of a pair should be persisted in your application